 The unique history of the province of Gelderland and the city of Nijmegen deserves to be shared, studied, and visible to the public.
 This was the idea behind the merger of the Archeologisch Depot Nijmegen and the Archeologisch Depot Gelderland, creating the largest archaeological collections store in the Netherlands.
-However, the current building along Nieuwe Dukenburgseweg in Nijmegen is too small and is in dire need of modernization.
-The transformation will provide space for a joint collections store for both organizations as well as various workspaces and reception rooms.
+However, the current building along Nieuwe Dukenburgseweg in Nijmegen was too small and in dire need of modernization.
+The transformation provides space for a joint collections store for both organizations as well as various workspaces and reception rooms.

 Contrast